What Is MIG Welding Gas? Shielding Gas Basics

 - What Is MIG Welding Gas Made Of?

-- Table: MIG Gases by Metal Type
+- Table: Shielding Gases by Metal Type

 - Table: MIG Gases and Their Uses

-- Notes: Gases Used for MIG
+- Shielding Gases Used for MIG

-Why Use Gas for MIG?
+Why Use Shielding Gas for MIG?

 The major purpose of MIG welding gas is to protect the arc and the molten weld pool from elements in our atmosphere that can contaminate and weaken the finished weld.
+And that’s why it’s called shielding gas.

-The shielding gas displaces air in the weld zone to create an environment that supports the desired weld characteristics.
+MIG shielding gas displaces air in the weld zone to create an environment that supports the desired weld characteristics.

 According to sciencing.com, the air we breathe contains mostly nitrogen (78%) and oxygen (21%) gases, with smaller amounts of argon, water vapor and other elements.